raumaana2/chip8/README.md

 A Chip 8 interpreter implemented in python and pygame.

-The motivation for this project was to learn how emulators work as well as learning to make a graphical application using python.
+The motivation for this project was to learn how emulators work and learn how to make a graphical application.

 ## Installation